top of page

 Pioneer Arena, 925 Columbia Avenue

 Castlegar’s first indoor ice surface was built over several years in the 1950s and early ‘60s using a lot of donations and volunteer labour.
 It became a secondary ice surface when the recreation complex opened in the mid-1970s.
-In 2016, the Pioneer was marked for closure due to its aging infrastructure.
+In 2016, the Pioneer was marked for closure due to its aging infrastructure, but it kept plugging along.
 The city announced in October 2023 that it planned to demolish the building and replace it with a new complex with clinical spaces on the ground floor and 45 housing units on the upper floor.
 Ice users protested the move since there were no immediate plans to replace the arena (a couple of previous referenda on the subject failed).
-The Pioneer received a one-year reprieve and is now expected to close in 2025.
+The Pioneer received a one-year reprieve.

 Eremenko block, 310 Columbia Avenue/1224 3rd Street, Castlegar

 This building on Columbia, long a department store, was built in 1948 as A. Eremenko & Co.
-Ltd. By the 1980s it was Fields, and I believe there was something else in between.
-By the 2000s, West’s Travel was there but the building was vacant for many years when the City of Castlegar bought it in April 2021, planning to move the Kootenay Gallery to the site and develop housing.
-It wasn’t immediately clear that the building would be torn down, but that detail has since emerged.
-Planning has continued while the city has sought funding, but it’s not clear how much time the building has left.
+Ltd. By the 1980s, it was Fields.
+In the 2000s, West’s Travel was there but the building was vacant for many years when the City of Castlegar bought it in April 2021, planning to move the Kootenay Gallery to the site and develop housing.
+It wasn’t immediately clear that the building would be torn down, but that detail later emerged.
+Planning has continued while the city has sought funding.
 An adjacent 3rd Street building, which was once Eremenko Fit-Rite Shoes, was built in 1968 and operated at least until 1993.
 It too has long been vacant.

 CRESTON